Roderigo Lopes: Trial and execution

-Revelations regarding Lopes' secret correspondence with Spanish officials did not help his case, particularly when it emerged that he had given the Spanish information about the English court and apparently donated money to a secret synagogue in Antwerp.
+Revelations regarding Lopes's secret correspondence with Spanish officials did not help his case, particularly when it emerged that he had given the Spanish information about the English court and apparently donated money to a secret synagogue in Antwerp.
 Burghley and the spymaster William Wade were soon "ready to believe the worst", to quote Samuel.
 Lopes, Ferreira da Gama and Tinoco were tried by a commission headed by Essex at Guildhall on 28 February 1594.
 Lopes insisted that he was innocent.
-The prosecutor, Sir Edward Coke, denounced the doctor as "a perjured, murdering villain and a Jewish doctor worse than Judas himself ... [not] a new Christian ... [but] a very Jew".
+The prosecutor, Sir Thomas Egerton, denounced the doctor as "a perjured, murdering villain and a Jewish doctor worse than Judas himself".
 The three were convicted of high treason and sentenced to death.

 The Queen waited over three months before signing the death warrant; this delay is sometimes interpreted as evidence that the Queen doubted the case against her doctor.
 Lopes, Ferreira da Gama and Tinoco were hanged, drawn and quartered at Tyburn on 7 June 1594.
 Lopes insisted to the end that he was innocent and that his professed Christian faith was genuine.
 He fell into a state of depression, but on the scaffold gathered his resolve and, according to the 16th-century historian William Camden, declared that "he loved the Queen as well as he loved Jesus Christ".
 The crowd roared with derision and laughter, taking this, from a man of Jewish background, for a thinly veiled confession.

-Lopes' property was forfeited on his attainder.
-His widow Sarah petitioned the Queen to be allowed to keep his estate; the Queen kept the ring given to Lopes' daughter by the Spanish, but returned the rest.
+Lopes's property was forfeited on his attainder.
+His widow Sarah petitioned the Queen to be allowed to keep his estate; the Queen kept the ring given to Lopes's daughter by the Spanish, but returned the rest.
 Elizabeth also granted £30 per year to Anthony to support him at Winchester.
 A letter written by the Spanish diplomat Count Gondomar to King Philip III of Spain a decade after the trial seems to indicate that Lopes and Ferreira da Gama had been unjustly convicted, and that there had been no plot involving the Portuguese doctor: "the King our master [Philip II] had never conceived nor approved such measures ... the Count of Fuentes neither received nor gave such an order, moreover it is understood that Dr Lopez never passed through his thoughts, because he was a friend of the Queen and a bad Christian."
 Lopes remains the only royal physician executed in English history.